thbst16/dotnet-roslyn-dynamic-api/README.md

 ![roslyn api allocations](https://s3.amazonaws.com/s3.beckshome.com/20220311-dotnet-roslyn-dynamic-api-allocations.jpg)

+# In Action

+The best way to understand what's going on is to look at the API documentation and invoke the API calls.

+## Static and Dnyamic APIs

+From the [Swagger API documentation](https://dotnet-roslyn-dynamic-api.azurewebsites.net/swagger/index.html), you'll see that there are two APIs represented at startup time -- Entity and Book.

 # Impact and Future

 This project has, at it's kernel, all the functionality necessary to deal with rendering and managing a dynamic API with startup and runtime API definition capabilities.
 The hard work is done.
 What remains is several areas of refinement: